actionml/universal-recommender/README.md

         "after": "2015-08-20T11:28:45.114-07:00
       }
 	}

 Items are assumed to have a field of the same `name` that has a date associated with it using a `$set` event.
 The query will return only those recs where the date field is in reange.
 Either date bound can be omitted for a on-sided range.
 The range applies to all returned recs, even those for popular items.

+###Current Date as a query filter
+When setting an available date and expire date on items, the current date can be used as a filter, the UR will check that the current date is before the expire date, and after or equal to the available date.
+You can use either expire date or available date or both.
+The names of these item fields is specified in the engin.json.

+    {
+	  “user”: “xyz”,
+	  “fields”: [
+	    {
+	      “name”: “categories”
+	      “values”: [“series”, “mini-series”],
+	      “bias”: -1 }// filter out all except ‘series’ or ‘mini-series’ },{
+	      “name”: “genre”,
+	      “values”: [“sci-fi”, “detective”]
+	      “bias”: 1.2 // boost/favor recs with the `genre’ = `sci-fi` or ‘detective’
+	    }
+	  ],
+      "currentDate": "2015-08-15T11:28:45.114-07:00"
+	}

 ###Contextual Personalized with Similar Items